pFenners/the-moon/README.md

 # the-moon

-Code for 'The Moon' project - a Wifi connected moon phase wall piece
+Arduino code for 'The Moon' project - a Wifi connected moon phase wall piece

 ## Hardware Used
 - Wemos D1 Mini